 Traditionally, a higher bursa to body weight ratio is considered good.
 Typically, the ratio increases in the first few weeks in meat-type birds due to stronger bursa development and growth.
 Past studies have shown that the ratio begins to decrease around week 6 due to bursa stabilization and increased body weight.

 Body weights were measured at Day 17 and Day 38.
-No significant differences were seen at Day 17, but at Day 38, weights were significantly larger in the group treated with Big ole Bird.
-The birds administered BoB saw nearly an extra half pound of weight gain!
+No significant differences were seen at Day 17, but at Day 38, weights were significantly larger in the group treated with Big Ole Bird.
+The birds administered Big Ole Bird saw nearly an extra half pound of weight gain!
 Y’all know that translates to profit for you, as the farmer.
-Not only that, but the birds treated with BoB had a seven point feed conversion ratio improvement!
+Not only that, but the birds treated with Big Ole Bird had a seven point feed conversion ratio improvement.
 Y’all know that these results translate into real cost savings and profit boosts for you.

-So, with both of these studies, we have some real results that show Big ole Bird leads to an improved feed conversion ratio, decreased mortality and increased weight gain.
+With both of these studies, we have some real results that show Big Ole Bird leads to an improved feed conversion ratio, decreased mortality and increased weight gain.

 If we can help you make your farm stronger with a natural solution or you simply want to chat and learn more, connect with me, Allen Reynolds, at 800-608-3755 or email@example.com.

-And if you haven’t subscribed to our YouTube Channel yet, be sure to!
-You’ll get notifications of new videos as soon as they’re uploaded, and you won’t have to wait for our email to bring them to your inbox (we all know emails can get cluttered quickly).
+And if you haven’t subscribed to our YouTube channel yet, be sure to!
+You’ll get notifications of new videos as soon as they’re uploaded, and you won’t have to wait for our email to bring them to your inbox.
 We’re here to bring you helpful content as much as possible!

 To request the full study results, email firstname.lastname@example.org.

-For more information about the Big ole Bird and to purchase: https://www.southlandorganics.com/collections/poultry/products/poultry-probiotic.
+For more information about the Big Ole Bird and to purchase: https://www.southlandorganics.com/products/poultry-probiotic.